What are the criteria for enroling in TARGetKids!?

 Is my physician part of the research team?

-Will my child have blood taken every time?
+Will my child have blood taken at every visit?

 Will I get the blood work results?

 All blood work results are sent directly to your child’s doctor for review.
-Parents will be contacted immediately if any results are found that are out of normal range and a follow up appointment will be booked.
-If the blood work comes back normal, parents are not contacted.
-To date, we have identified many children with results who have benefited from testing and their child’s physician has made recommendations to improve the test results.
+Parents will be contacted immediately if any results are out of normal range.
+If the blood work comes back normal, parents will not be contacted.

 Do we have to go to SickKids or elsewhere for the blood work or the follow ups?